 2. ‘Aged rum is inspiring mixologists to create cocktails that are more bitter, with coffee and savoury tastes,’ says Lorna Scott of Inverroche Distillery in Stilbaai, which releases 1500 bottles of its seven-year-old rum just twice a year.
-Inverroche’s rare 10-year-old rum will be out in early 2018.
+Inverroche’s rare 10-year-old rum came out in earlier this year.
 You can visit this distillery (it has a shop open Monday to Saturday) and tastings tours can be arranged by appointment.

 3. Tapanga’s limited-edition ‘smokier, woodier’ dark rum.
 Greg Hill, a farmer near Gingindlovu, wanted to be ‘more creative than selling sugar cane to the mill’.
 His single-estate Tapanga Rum (everything is done on site) was the first ‘rhum agricole’ in SA, followed by Mpumalanga’s Mhoba Rum (see below).

 4. Copeland Rum (white) is the newest local craft rum and already an award-winner.
 Also a spiced rum coming soon, based on fynbos.
 People can also visit the distillery if you book – it’s very popular for book-club nights out, bachelorette parties and so on.